jorgebucaran/hyperapp/README.md

 </details>

 ### options.effects
-Actions that cause side effects and are often asynchronous, like writing to a database, or sending requests to servers.
+Actions that cause side effects and can be asynchronous, like writing to a database, or sending requests to servers.

 Effects have the following signature: `(model, actions, data, error)`.

 * `model` is the current model.
-* `actions` is an object used to trigger [reducers](optionsupdate) and/or [effects](optionseffects).
+* `actions` is an object used to trigger [reducers](optionsupdate) and [effects](optionseffects).
-* `data` is the data send to the effect.
+* `data` is the data sent to the effect.
 * `error` is a function you may call to throw an error.

 <details>